The next you hear from the ABMDR

 The most important thing you can do to continue providing the best possible chance to patients in need is to make sure you let the ABMDR know how to contact you if you move – it’s possible for someone to stay on the registry for 42 years, that’s a long time to keep track of people.

-If you want to change your contact details, please go to the “update donor details page”.
+If you need to update your contact details, please go update donor details page.

 If you do hear from the ABMDR, the next communication will probably be a test for additional typing.
 Tissue typing is a constantly evolving field and there are many different areas (loci) that affect your tissue typing and doctors may need to know about additional loci when selecting the best match for their patient.
 So the most likely course of events is that after you are identified as a possible match on the database the transplant centre doctor will request additional typing for you.
 Sometimes we will have retained a sample from you in the lab, in which case you will not be contacted, otherwise we will need to ask you to come in and have another blood sample taken.
 At this stage you will probably be one of a few donors who have been asked for additional samples, so it is still only a possibility you will be asked to donate.